 Symptomatic hemangioblastomas generally require surgical removal.
-At the BTC, we have a large experience treating these tumors with minimally invasive keyhole approaches.
+At Pacific BTC, we have a large experience treating these tumors with minimally invasive keyhole approaches.

 These relatively uncommon benign tumors are comprised of blood vessels and typically arise in the cerebellum, but can also occur in the brainstem and spinal cord.

 They typically have a solid and a cystic component.
 Hemangioblastomas may also occur in patients with Von Hippel-Lindau disease, an inherited autosomal dominant condition in which both benign and malignant tumors develop including retinal angiomas, pancreatic cysts, pheochromocytoma and renal cell carcinoma.